lexoyo/split-bot/README.md

 * [Download and install 0ad](http://play0ad.com/)
 * [download Split Bot](https://github.com/lexoyo/split-bot)
-* unzip Split Bot folder and move the content of the `bin/` folder to `~/Library/Application\ Support/0ad/mods/public/simulation/ai/splitbot/` (on MAC) - you may have to create the folders.
+* unzip Split Bot folder and move the content of the `bin/` folder to `~/Library/Application\ Support/0ad/mods/public/simulation/ai/splitbot/` (on MAC) or `~/.local/share/0ad/mods/public/simulation/ai/Splitbot` (on Ubuntu) - you may have to create the folders.

 Then start a solo game, and choose Split Bot as AI for an opponent.